 Kyla is ITV’s Company Secretary and Group General Counsel.
 Before joining ITV, she held senior legal positions in the media, entertainment and strategic outsourcing sectors.
 Kyla was General Counsel and Company Secretary at easyJet plc and Mitie Group plc, Global General Counsel of EMI Music, and Group Legal Director at ITV plc and Granada Media.

-Geert is Chair of ITN and is Thomson Reuters representative on the Board.
+Geert is Reuters News & Media Limited’s representative on the Board.
 Geert was Editor-in-Chief of Reuters from 2000 to 2006, and Reuters Global Head of Content from 2002 to 2006.
 He joined Reuters as a correspondent covering European Union affairs in Brussels in 1983.
 Previously, Geert was a correspondent for AP-Dow Jones.

 Andrew joined Informa PLC in September 2014, becoming CEO of its newly-formed Knowledge and Networking Division (KNect365).
 After graduating from Bristol University in 1986, Andrew has worked at Lever Brothers (Unilever), United Distillers, News International and Associated Newspapers.